techfolios/template-old/essays/Software Engineering Wrap-Up.md

 tool for group work.
 Github has many features that allow for easy work within a group.
 I also gained familiarity with cloning, pushing/pulling, merging, and project boards.

 A sort of "breakthrough moment" I had with Github was tied to a previous experience I had with the site.
-A few years ago I directed to Github to download the code for an online game I had been playing.
+A few years ago I was directed to Github to download the code for an online game I had been playing.
 I went to Github because I was told that it would be possible to customize the game to my own desires, and eventually be able to play my own version of the game.
 However I found the instructions to be complicated and beyond my level of understanding.
 Therefore, I never had the chance to modify and play the game to my liking.
 I also had a very elementary understanding